enkidevs/curriculum/Git/Essentials/git-erminology.md

 ---
 ## Content

-Find the right Git-erminology that names the followings.
+Think you know the right git terminology used for the following concepts?

 ---
 ## Game Content

 ```
-Each team member has a copy containing the full history of the project.
+Each team member has a copy containing the
+full history of the project.
 ```
 * Distributed Version Control
 * Centralized Version Control